fogus/spiel/pyramidenspiel/minimax/README.markdown

  * If the final pyramid sown from the previous turn landed on a non-empty card then you must sow from that card.

 While sowing onto cards you may build structures if possible.
 That is, you may stack pyramids on cards but only smaller pyramids may go onto larger pyramids.
-If while doing this you ever make a tree on a non-vault card you may choose, on the next turn only, to sow the tree either as a whole or to sow it as three pieces.
-However, if it's sown as a whole then it must be laid out on the card in pieces.
+If while doing this you ever make a tree on a non-vault card you may choose, on the next turn only, to sow the tree either as a whole or to sow it as three separate pieces.
+However, if the tree is sown as a whole then it must be sown in pieces on following turns.

 Game ends
 =========

 The game ends when one of the following occurs:

- * You sow the last pyramid or tree in a turn onto an empty card.
+ * You sow the last pyramid or tree during a turn onto an empty card.
  * You successfully sow all of the pyramids into the vault.

 Final scoring